 - Mechanical gripper or robotic hand: 3000 to 10000 USD depending on whether it is pneumatic or electric and the number of fingers.

-- Vacuum gripper: 1000 to 10000 USD depending on the number of suction cups and the weight to carry (from a simple package to a pallet).
+- Vacuum gripper: 1000 to 10000 USD depending on the number of suction cups and the payload (from a simple package to a pallet).